team-mayes/atesa/docs/getting_started.rst

 Usage
 -----

-ATESA is designed to dynamically handle jobs on a PBS/Torque or Slurm batch system.
+ATESA is designed to dynamically handle jobs on a PBS/Torque or Slurm batch system on a high-performance computing cluster.
 It is invoked as:

 .. code-block:: bash